jinujd/crudman-nestjs/README.md

 }
 ```

-Restrict a list to the logged-in user’s company (inject condition before the query):
+Restrict a list to the logged-in user's company (inject condition before the query):
 ```ts
 // In the users section
 list: {